Classes in Starfall

 Classes

 The rules within each class allow you to bring a wealth of character concepts to life.
 Perhaps you want to create an observant but impulsive mystic who can see the pain in someone’s eyes but can’t follow the instructions to bake them a cake.
 Or perhaps you want your character to be a bullet-spewing veteran who shrugs off bullets when she activates her force field.
 Maybe they’ll be a cool-headed witchwarper whose far-off gaze seems to look past our reality into potential timelines long lost.
 The choices you make for your character within their class—such as a mystic’s choice of connection, a soldier’s choice of fighting style, or a witchwarper’s anchor—bring these visions to life within the context of the rules and the world.
-The entries on the pages that follow describe six classes in Starfinder.
+The entries that follow describe classes in Starfall.
 Each entry contains the information you need to play a character of that class, as well as how to develop them from their humble beginnings at 1st level to the dizzying heights of power at 20th level.
 In addition to the class entries, you might need to reference the following sections, which detail additional character options and how to advance your character in level.

-Leveling Up Make your character stronger when you get enough Experience Points to reach a new level.
+Leveling Up: Make your character stronger when you get enough Experience Points to reach a new level.

-Archetypes Thematic options that allow you to further customize your character’s abilities.
+Archetypes: Thematic options that allow you to further customize your character’s abilities.
 Though these rules are not recommended for beginners, the archetypes in this book allow you to gain abilities from other classes starting at 2nd level.

 Reading Class Entries